ApayRus/EngEasy-content/pages/lessons/11-present-simple/en.md

 ## Words {new}

-work
+to work
-live
+to live
-play
+to play
-study
+to study
-read
+to read
-write
+to write
-speak
+to speak
-listen
+to listen
 everyday
 sometimes
-message
+a message
-audiobook
+an audiobook
 to
 with